PostgreSQL Database Management and Usage

 -U your_username

-: The database username.-d target_database
+: Database username.-d target_database

-: Verbose output.<filepath>
+: Verbose mode.<filepath>

 Using ServBay’s Built-in Backup Features

-ServBay’s built-in backup features offer:
+ServBay’s built-in backup features include:

 Performance Optimization